justeattakeaway/httpclient-interception/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
+title: Feature request
 about: Suggest an idea for a feature of this library
 labels: feature-request
 ---

 ### Is your feature request related to a problem?
-Please describe.

 <!--
 A clear and concise description of what the problem is.
 For example: _It would be useful if [...]_